Corporate activism: how to move from commitment to social impact

 Do Better Team

-“Although we are known for being a large pharmaceutical company, all of us who work here see that this is just a means to get the resources needed to do good,” he adds.
+"It is the company's purpose: to do good in society and on the planet, to have a positive impact on society," explains Rovirosa.
+"Even though we are known as a large pharmaceutical company, all of us who work here see that this is only a means to obtain the resources needed to do good," he adds.

-The rise of corporate activism
+The rise of corporate activism: a turning point

 In 2018, we experienced how corporate activism burst with force in our society: Nike made public its support for the Black Lives Matter movement in a campaign starring Colin Kaepernick, the American football player who took a knee while the US national anthem was played at the Super Bowl final.
 It was a positioning campaign, with worldwide repercussions, under the slogan "Believe in something, even if it costs you everything".